 More disturbing is the hypocritical, self-righteous tone of those who, trumpeting "religious freedom," attempt to impose their own brand of indoctrination on their neighbors' children.
 While enlisting the support of elected officials, these pharisaic demagogues are attempting to portray plaintiff Lisa Herdahl as an "outside agitator" for insisting on the rights that all Americans take for granted.
 These so-called leaders are succeeding only in bringing their own faith and their region into disrepute.

 What do Americans say about school prayer?
 Many Americans are descended from immigrants who came to these shores to escape government interference in religion.
-While some colonists set up equally oppressive state churches of their own, and persecuted Quakers, burned "witches," and collected taxes from nonbelievers to pay their preachers, the simple fact of religious pluralism in colonies like Pennsylvania and Rhode Island made it imperative that people of different faiths learn to mind their own business.
+While some colonists set up equally oppressive state churches of their own, and persecuted Quakers, hanged "witches," and collected taxes from nonbelievers to pay their preachers, the simple fact of religious pluralism in colonies like Pennsylvania and Rhode Island made it imperative that people of different faiths learn to mind their own business.
 When the First Amendment proclaimed the ideal of separation of church and state, there were still churches and ministers supported by taxes in several states, but gradually these were abolished, as the principle took hold that the government should not attempt to interfere or take sides on religious issues.
 By flouting this principle, Pontotoc County school officials are pandering to bigotry while weakening the "family values" they claim to promote.

 What do Christians say about school prayer?
 When Mississippi Baptists began meeting in Natchez in the last days of Spanish rule, they had to do so in secret—Protestant churches could not be built, and those who attended religious meetings were subject to arrest.
 Baptists have always been among the staunchest defenders of religious liberty and strict separation of church and state.
 Among Colonial religious leaders, the shining example of religious toleration was the sometime Baptist Roger Williams.
 Excluded from Puritan Massachusetts for his beliefs, he and his followers took refuge in Rhode Island, where he might easily have become a New World Ayatollah.
 Instead he established complete freedom of religion and invited Quakers, Jews, and other despised outcasts to settle.
 Why?
 As a Separatist, Williams believed that any interference by even a sympathetic government would bring impurity into the gathered, covenanted people of God, and that this was a greater threat than the presence of outsiders.
 He believed, and wrote, that "forced prayer stinks in God's nostrils."
 Later, the Baptist Elder John Leland formed a coalition with freethinkers Thomas Jefferson and James Madison in order to win religious freedom in Virginia and avoid the establishment of Episcopal rule.
 Ever since then, Baptists have always been the strongest opponents of school prayers and other watered-down pseudo-religious claptrap.
 Compare this honorable Baptist tradition with the antics of the Rev. Don McCutchen, who says that here in the "Bible Belt" the Herdahls should just go along with the majority.
 Is he aware how grave a sin of dishonesty and blasphemy he and they would commit if they were to abandon the principles of Williams and Leland and follow his advice instead?